lillian039/In-context-Reasoning-with-Errors/README.md

 - Follow the instructions in the github repo's README file

+### Dataset

+For MATH dataset, we randomly select 4 examples for each level and each subproblem.

+The method we generate the examples can be found in `generate.py`.
+Once randomly generated, we can find the original examples in `/origin/train_example_0.jsonl`, where "0" means all the levels are included.
+You can also point out the specific level.

 ### Run
 ```
 bash run.sh --model [gpt/mistral/llama/] --type [origin/wc/wi/...] --num [4/8/...] --max_task [500/1000/...]